phillipj/node-plex-api-headers/README.md

 ## Changelog

+### v1.1.0

+- Only add additional headers which has string as their value.

 ### v1.0.0

 Initial release.
 Pretty much extracted as was when the code once existed in the plex-api module itself.